 Geo.X Workshop: Hackathon - The challenge of +4 data, Visualizing and comparing outputs from landscape evolution models

-Geo.X invites early-carees scientists from all Geo.X institutions to join the Geo.X Hackathon "The challenge of +4 data:
+Geo.X invites early-carees scientists from all Geo.X institutions to join the Geo.X Hackathon "The challenge of +4 data: Visualizing and comparing outputs from landscape evolution models".

 GRACE-FO satellites on their way to the launch pad